duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

   # and for background deliver_later you need to assert perform or enqueue
   # inherit from ActiveJob::TestCase
   # or include ActiveJob::TestHelper
-  # assert_performed_jobs 1, only: ActionMailer::DeliveryJob do
+  # assert_performed_jobs 1, only: ActionMailer::MailDeliveryJob do
   def all_mails
     ActionMailer::Base.deliveries
   end